geminerald/bugzapp/README.md

 - Payment System
 - Checkout & Payment Page
 - User Model

-### Features in Development

 - Ticket Model
 - About Page
+- Search Bugs System

+### Features in Development

+- Sort and Filter System

 ### Features to be Developed